umsundu/Rubeus-Certify/README.md

 # Rubeus-Certify

-## Modified and recompiled versions of Rubeus and Certify in an effort to evade AV.
+## Modified and recompiled versions of Rubeus, Certify and SharpUp in an effort to evade AV.